 Just a word of caution:

 You need to ensure you navigate through this application process carefully.
-You don’t want to be misunderstood as either a 800-pound alpha male gorilla who suffers from low EQ or an applicant who is aiming for the top 10 US B-Schools but wants ISB on “stand by” mode.
+You don’t want to be misunderstood as either an 800-pound alpha male gorilla who suffers from low EQ or an applicant who is aiming for the top 10 US B-Schools but wants ISB on “stand by” mode.

-b.
-Diversity Candidates
+B. Diversity Candidates

-ISB would love to have you in the class to improve its diversity.
+ISB would love to have you in the class to improve its diversity!

 There is only one thing for you to be worried about:

-c.
-Poor Profiles
+C. Poor Profiles

 Typically you come with one of 3 issues in your application:

 Your experience level is on the lower side – again with some gaps

 In some cases, you may have more than one issue to tackle.

-If retaking the GMAT is out of question, then our recommendation is to focus on the unique traits and characteristics in your personality.
-Write kicka$$ essays and pray you get an interview call.
-And if you do get an interview call – dazzle the interview panel with your wit, personality, and humor.
+If retaking the GMAT is out of the question, then our recommendation is to focus on the unique traits and characteristics in your personality.
+Write kicka$$ essays and pray that you get an interview call.
+And if you do get an interview call – bedazzle the interview panel with your wit, personality, and humor.

-d.
-Demographically Disadvantaged
+D. Demographically Disadvantaged

-You have a decent GMAT score – 680-720 types.
-You have decent acads (top 25%) from a decent college (think: DCE, RVCE, PEC etc).
-You work in a very traditional industry (IT, Finance, Operations) with an employer who recruits heavily from campuses (TCS, Wipro, Infosys, PwC, Deloitte, KPMG, Reliance, Tata).
+You have a decent GMAT score – something like a 680-720.
+Your academic performance is decent (top 25%) and you’re from a decent college.
+Professionally, you work in a traditional industry (IT, Finance, Operations) with an employer who recruits heavily from campuses (read TCS, Wipro, Infosys, PwC, Deloitte, KPMG, Reliance, Tata).

-So what do you do:
+So what do you do?